Tamaki, Mie

 Tamaki (玉城町, Tamaki-chō) is a town located in Watarai District, Mie Prefecture, Japan.
-As of 31 July 2021, the town had an estimated population of 15,353 in 5,844 households and a population density of 380 persons per km².
+As of 31 July 2021, the town had an estimated population of 15,353 in 5,844 households and a population density of 380 persons per km^{2}.
 The total area of the town was 40.94 sqkm.

 Geography

 Tamaki is an inland municipality, located in eastern Kii Peninsula, near the geographic center of Mie Prefecture.
 Springtime in Tamaki-chō features cherry blossoms, rice fields, persimmon trees, nurseries and vegetable fields growing daikon, cabbage and more.
 There are many forests which have been designated as wildlife protection areas.

 Climate

 Tamaki has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Tamaki is 15.5 °C. The average annual rainfall is 1856 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.3 °C, and lowest in January, at around 5.1 °C.